-Hildigunnur Sverrisdóttir is trained as an architect, former programme director of architecture at the Iceland Academy of the Arts and a recent Eero Saarinen Visiting Professor at Yale.
+Hildigunnur Sverrisdóttir is trained as an architect, head of department of Architecture at the Iceland Academy of the Arts and a recent Eero Saarinen Visiting Professor at Yale.
 She is engaged in researching the social, political, and ontological relevance of architecture.

-Sigurjón Baldur Hafsteinsson is a professor at the University of Iceland.
+Sigurjón Baldur Hafsteinsson (co-founder and co-director of Turfiction) is a professor at the University of Iceland.
 He has researched indigenous media, deep democracy, neoliberal cultural politics, heritage, and death.
 His latest co-authored book is Death and Governmentality in Iceland: Neo-liberalism, Grief and the Nation-form (2018).

-Tinna Grétarsdóttir is trained as an anthropologist and seeks new ways of combining research and art.
+Tinna Grétarsdóttir (co-founder and co-director of Turfiction) is trained as an anthropologist and seeks new ways of combining research and art.
 She has researched art and neoliberal cultural politics, competing discourses of creativity, and human and nonhuman ecologies.
+See CV.